Show your patriotism! Learn how to make a rustic American flag from wood with this simple DIY craft.

 Round up your favorite kids, friends, or family, and let’s prepare for the Fourth of July by creating our own version of this iconic slice of America.

-We will transform a piece of rustic wood into an American Flag with today’s easy DIY.
+With today’s easy DIY, we will transform a piece of rustic wood into an American Flag.

 Looking for more red, white, and blue projects?
 Check out these ideas below: